FrancoSpeziali/db-mongoose-schemas/README.md

     `dateOfBirth` should be of type `Date`

-    The rest should be of type `string`
+    The rest should be of type `String`

 ## Assignment 7 - Adding validation to the "UserSchema" schema